+.
 In the Self-Referential encoding task (SRET), participants were presented with 22 positive and 22 negative words in a random order (the word lists were drawn from Hammen & Zupan, 1984).
 Each word was presented for 200ms before a prompt “Describes me?” was presented on screen, after which participants responded ‘yes’ or ‘no’ using the ‘Y’ and ‘N’ keys on the computer keyboard.
 After all words had been presented, a short distraction task was administered consisting of three simple mathematics questions.
 Finally, in the incidental recall phase, participants were given three minutes to recall and type in as many words as they could remember.
 Positive and negative memory bias indices were calculated as the number of positive and negative words, respectively, that were endorsed (participants responded that the word described them) and subsequently recalled (Asarnow, Thompson, Joormann, & Gotlib, 2014).
 Internal consistency reliability estimates were obtained using the R package splithalf (Parsons, 2019): Negative = 0.62 , 95% CI [0.57, 0.68]; and Positive = 0.45 , 95% CI [0.38, 0.51]

 Procedure

 Participants were tested in groups ranging between 13 and 50 students in computer labs either in their own school, or at the University of Oxford.
 Testing consisted of two, one-hour sessions which were either back-to-back or on different days, depending on school and testing space availability.
 In each session, participants completed three tasks, in the same order, followed by a battery of questionnaires (see Booth et al., 2017, for further information on measures not analysed in this paper).
 Participants were asked to complete both sessions in exam conditions, i.e. not talking or looking their peers’ computer screens.
-At least one researcher was present throughout the testing sessions to answer any questions and ensure adequate testing conditions were maintained.
+At least two researchers were present throughout the testing sessions to answer any questions and ensure adequate testing conditions were maintained.

 Data analysis